leohackerman/hello_webapp/README.md

 ### Running the tests

 Assuming  <a href="https://locust.io/">Locus</a> is installed and added to the RUN PATH, cd into /tests/locus.
 There will be a file called ``stress_test.py``.
-This file contains the stress tests, one corresponding to the request of the html rendering request and the other corresponds to the json message.
+This file contains the stress tests, one corresponding to the request of the html rendering and the other one corresponds to the json message.

 In order to initialize the server, run: